-Each shader core has two parallel data paths for issuing threads to the core, one for non-fragment workloads and one for fragment workloads.
+Each shader core has two parallel data paths for issuing threads to the core, one for compute and binning phase workloads and one for main phase workloads.
 These counters track the thread issue for each path, and their relative scheduling.